How aware are you of your skin? It may

 A bit like having chocolate and cream rather than just dry pudding!

-To explain what I mean by consciousness and amnesia I sometimes use the following analogy:
+To explain what I mean I sometimes use the following analogy:

 Suppose you live in a beautiful mansion.
 You are really happy there and love nothing better than going from room to room enjoying all the beautiful things you own.
-But one day you get curious, you want to see what your fine mansion looks like from the outside, to admire its splendour, as it were.
+But one day you get curious, you want to see what your home looks like from the outside.

 Sometimes to see what we really are we need to step outside of ourselves.
 We need to take risks.